 This is a temporary reminder into which you enter notes of things you want an automatic reminder for.

-On the form there is a spin box at the top which you set for the number of days ahead you want reminding.
-For example, you may want to put a notice out on the result forms for two weeks before club subs are due.
+On the form there is a spin box at the top that you set for the number of days ahead you want reminding.
+For example, you may want to remind yourself when subscriptions are due or when vaccinations expire.
 If you click on the Add button, some entry areas will appear.
 The first is a date spin box which, like those you have already met, can be spun to the date you require or you can right click on it for a calendar to appear and when you double click on any date, it will be placed into the date field.
 Next, tab to the short note field where you put in words that will remind you what you want to remember.
 If you want longer notes, enter them in the box at the bottom left of the form.
+You don’t have to enter longer notes if they are not required.
 When you click the Save button, the reminder will be entered into the central table.
 You cannot change things in this central table.
 Click on Edit to do that.

 The permanent diary is very similar to the reminder except that entries are not automatically deleted.
 You decide when and if you want individual entries deleted.
 It is permanent and you can view its contents whenever you want.